diewaldnicole/dsia_big_data/index.md

 It contains the "Records" with all the required data, and the **timezone** ("Olson").
 The timezone is needed to convert the data to local time from UTC.
 One **ChannelType** should be one column, the **LogDt** should be the datetime index.
 There is also a **NodeType** which enumerates the number of the inverter in the PvSystem.
 If there are multiple inverters in the system, the UACMeanL1 channel exists multiple times, once for each inverter and therefore there must be a column in the dataframe depending on the ChannelType AND NodeType combination.
 Also the **Unit** is an important information to be added to the export file.

-The procedure of the initial parsing solution works as follows:
+The **procedure of the initial solution** works as follows:
 1. data of two days is requested
 2. JSON is given to the parsing function
 3. the time interval (can be 5, 15 or 30 minutes) is read from the first entries
 4. an empty dataframe for the two days data is initiated
-5. a for loop iterates over each "Records" entry in the JSON string
+5. a *for* loop iterates over each "Records" entry in the JSON string:
     - it defines a columns key with the ChannelType, NodeType and Unit of the record
     - it uses the LogDt as the index for the record
     - it adds utc timezone info to every LogDt